 D. All essays must be submitted to and accepted by the course instructor or the student cannot pass the course.
 Instructors are not obligated to accept late assignments.
-Late essays will be docked five points per day late with no exceptions.
+Late essays will be docked five points per day late with no exceptions - students are responsible for getting all work to the instructor ON TIME.
+Absence from class does NOT change assigned due dates).